LOYOLA UNIVERSITY CHICAGO

 Demonstrate understanding of the basic operations of the continuum of post-acute care services, including delivery systems, consumers, providers, competitors; Discuss legal, regulatory environment surrounding post-acute care; Delineate role of financing/reimbursement

-MHA 484 Healthcare Decision Support (3 Credit Hours)
+MHA 484 Capstone I-Healthcare Decision Support (3 Credit Hours)

 Outcomes